Does Australian oil refining really

 particularly the United States and the countries of Europe, have

-drops from 56 per cent to 40 per cent by 2030.
-The OECD countries
+demand drops from 56 per cent to 40 per cent.

 China, India and many other developing countries are coming off a

 lower energy base but growing much faster.
-Non-OECD countries will
+Their share of demand

 Where will all this energy come from?
-The International Energy
+The IEA projects that oil

 Why is this so?
-Coal is plentiful and provides electricity, the
+Coal is plentiful and cheap and provides

-backbone of industrial development.
-Oil is quite plentiful and
+electricity, the backbone of industrial development.
+Oil is quite

 Other sources will grow but still supply less than 20 per cent of